Charles C. G. Chaplin

 Charles Clifford Gordon Chaplin (1906–1991) was an American ichthyologist and author of British origins.

 Personal life

 Chaplin was born in Ranikhet, India, where his father, a major in the British Army, was stationed.
 Chaplin grew up in North Wales, UK, and was educated at Eton College, England.

 In 1937, he married Louise Davis Catherwood of Philadelphia (1906–1983), and moved to that city.
 During World War II, he served with the British Consulate in Philadelphia and later became an American citizen.
-Chaplin died in 1991 of an aortic aneurysm.
-He is survived by two children, Gordon Waterman Chaplin of New York City and Susan F. Chaplin of Tortola, British Virgin Islands.

 Career

+In the late 1940s Chaplin began his ichthyological work in Nassau, Bahamas, as a research associate for Philadelphia's Academy of Natural Sciences.